andreaxwa/Intro-to-IT-Project/The Presentation.md

 Strong foundation in programming languages, database server.

   Design skills, understanding and applying UI/UX concepts.

   Get used to a collaborative environment like GitHub.

   Soft skills like effective communication and project management.

-# Part III: App Demonstration

 Figma design: https://bit.ly/RMITGreen-Figma

+# Part III: Scope and Limits

 Scope:
 Data Gathering: The application would compile student’s information on travel, energy use, diet, and other elements that affect their carbon footprint.